Barney: I wouldn't have to choose between dating and having a family, hell, I could bring the kids on dates!

 Note that this doesn't need to involve two characters of the opposite sex, or even only two characters.
 Platonic Co-Parenting is simply about two or more people raising a child together, without romantic entanglements.
 It's quite common for this sort of family to also to be a blended family; Charlie helps Alice raise her son Bob, and she helps raise his daughter Danielle.
 It's also possible for none of the parties to be biologically related; perhaps Charlie and Alice found Bob abandoned when he was an infant, and decided to take him in.
 Either way, there's often a message about how a Family of Choice is just as important and real as one dictated by blood, if not more so.
 (If Bob's biological Disappeared Dad shows back up, expect him to call him out, pointing out that Charlie did more for him than he ever did.)

-Depending on the story, Alice and Charlie might undergo a Relationship Upgrade... but even if they don't, if they're not related, it's a pretty safe bet that a good chunk of the fandom will want them to.
+Depending on the story, this can be used to introduce Unresolved Sexual Tension, and Alice and Charlie might eventually undergo a Relationship Upgrade... but even if they don't, if they're not related, it's a pretty safe bet that a good chunk of the fandom will want them to.
 Odds of an official upgrade are actually pretty low; a Last-Minute Hookup might occur, but most of these couples are relegated to Just Friends status, sometimes with the occasional Ship Tease.
 (If Alice is Alan or Charlie is Charlotte in this particular scenario, or if there's more than two of them involved, the chances of an actual upgrade are even slimmer.)
 If the creator really wants to hammer in that the setup is strictly platonic, there might be an Incompatible Orientation involved, or they might be sure to place emphasis on the "heterosexual" part of Heterosexual Life-Partners.
 One or both parties might also be involved with someone else, often with the other as a Shipper on Deck.
 Some works might have the characters actually consider dating, before concluding that they're Better as Friends.
 (Not that any of this ever stopped the shippers...)

 Not to be confused with a pair of Amicable Exes raising their children together.
 Alice and Charlie can't have been romantically involved (or if they once were, it needs to have been long over by the time the kids came into the mix).